-Eliminate the "Policy on Teaching Languages Other than English."
+• Should we change or eliminate the Policy on Teaching Languages Other than English?

 Issue: Potential ABE Students and Visas

 Currently a potential student is ineligible for ABE if they have certain types of visas.
 Some ABE programs have created fee-based classes to serve certain students.